anlsys/aml/doc/index.rst

 * :doc:`Layout <pages/layout>`, a description of data structure organization,
 * :doc:`Tiling <pages/tilings>`, a description of data blocking (decomposition)
 * :doc:`DMA <pages/dmas>`, an engine to asynchronously move data structures between areas,
-* :doc:`Scratchpad <pages/scratchs>`, a stage-in, stage-out abstraction for prefetching.

 Each of these abstractions has several implementations.
 For instance, areas may refer to the usual DRAM or its subset, to GPU memory, or to non-volatile memory.